NTT123/pax/docs/index.rst

 :github_url: https://github.com/ntt123/pax/tree/main/docs

 ..
-Pax documentation master file, created by sphinx-quickstart on Fri Sep  3 01:09:13 2021.
+PAX documentation master file, created by sphinx-quickstart on Fri Sep  3 01:09:13 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Pax documentation
+PAX documentation
 ===============================

-Pax is a stateful pytree library for training neural networks using Jax.
-It is designed to be simple and easy to use while preserving benefits from Jax.
+PAX is a stateful pytree library for training neural networks using JAX.
+It is designed to be simple and easy to use while preserving benefits from JAX.

 .. code-block:: python